 - Add the chunks of lamb if not already cooked or if pink and brown all over - will only take a minute - then remove and set aside.

-- Add the onion and soften, stirring regularly, around 5 minutes.
+- Next, add the onion and soften, stirring regularly, around 5 minutes.

-- Add the carrot and garlic, mix and cook for another minute then add the spices and mix well.
+- Add the carrot and garlic, mix and cook for another minute then add the spices and lamb and mix well.